Diflucan single-dose tabletsPronunciation

 - For some women, it may take longer than 24 hours for symptom relief to begin.
 If your symptoms have not gotten better within 3 to 5 days, you should call your doctor.

-- Only 1 dose of Diflucan single-dose tablets is usually required.
+- Only 1 dose of Diflucan single-dose tablets are usually required.
 If your doctor has prescribed more than 1 dose of Diflucan single-dose tablets and you miss your dose, take it as soon as possible.
 Continue to use Diflucan single-dose tablets as directed by your doctor.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Diflucan single-dose tablets.